TLongin/Fusion-of-Magnetic-Resonance-and-Ultrasound-Images-for-Endometriosis-Detection/README.md

 └── estimate_c.m
 ```

+## Synthetics folder

+The folder named `Synthetics` has been used to generate dataset 2 and datased 3.

 ## Citations
 If you use the code or dataset, please cite the paper as below :
 ```bibtex